-You can run the Emulator from this folder, but you will need to move files between the USB drive and PC.
-To avoid moving files, you can copy the Emulator executable to the USB drive, and run the Emulator directly from the USB drive.
+You can run the Emulator from this folder, but you will need to move files between the USB flash drive and PC.
+To avoid moving files, copy the Emulator executable to the USB flash drive, and run the Emulator directly from the USB flash drive.

-This "how-to" describes the procedures for doing round-trip debugging either using the iVu Emulator installed on a PC or using it directly from the USB Thumb Drive.
+This "how-to" describes the procedures for doing round-trip debugging either using the iVu Emulator installed on a PC or using it directly from the USB flash drive.